South Dakota Licensing Overview for a Cosmetologist

 Upon the successful completion of a cosmetology / esthetician course or an apprenticeship, students within the state of South Dakota are required to submit an application for licensure.
 This license application must be submitted to South Dakota Cosmetology Commission for both a cosmetology license and an esthetician license.
 All transcripts and documentation must be supplied along with an application fee.

-The state of South Dakota requires students who wish to become fully licensed as either a cosmetologist or an esthetician to successfully pass a licensing exam.
+South Dakota requires students who wish to become fully licensed as either a cosmetologist or an esthetician to successfully pass a licensing exam.
 South Dakota uses the National-Interstate Council (NIC) of State Boards of Cosmetology Theory Examination as their examinations.
 The South Dakota exam consists of three parts: a theoretical exam, a state licencing exam and a practical exam.

 The cosmetology theory exam lasts for 90 minutes and covers the following topics such as: